swiftlang/swift/docs/SIL.rst

   // existential type P.
   // %1 will be of type $P

-Extracts the class instance refernece from a class existential container.
+Extracts the class instance reference from a class existential container.
 The protocol conformances associated with this existential container are associated directly with the archetype ``@opened P``.
 This pointer can be used with any operation on archetypes, such as